nicolezimerman/calculator/README.md

 # _Calculator_

 1. Create a calculator that allows to add, substract, multiply and divide.
+(OK)
 2. Show the partial total, and on click on "=" show the final total.
+(OK)
 3. Add the posibility to use float numbers.
 4. Add the posibility to use brackets to create sub calcs.
 5. Add percentage.